austerlitz/json_data_extractor/README.md

 ## TODO

 Update this readme for better usage cases.
+Add info on arrays and modifiers.

 ## Development